-In other words, GDP displays evaluation of all the goods and services produced in the country.
+In other words, GDP displays an evaluation of all the goods and services produced in the country.
 This is a key indicator of the national economy used by a trader.
-The GDP news in the economic calendar are usually marked as important.
+The GDP news in the economic calendar is usually marked as important.

 Key Interest Rate

-Key interest rate is the minimum interest rate on which the central bank provides the commercial banks with loans.
-It plays a critical role in setting the interest rates on the bank loans and exercises influence on the inflation rate and the funding costs of the banks.
+The key interest rate is the minimum interest rate on which the central bank provides the commercial banks with loans.
+It plays a critical role in setting the interest rates on the bank loans and exercises an influence on the inflation rate and the funding costs of the banks.